-Can puffball mushrooms be eaten?
-The majority of puffballs are safe to eat, and the mature ones can be consumed raw or cooked.
-However, some mushrooms that resemble young puffballs are highly toxic.
+Can puffball mushrooms be safely eaten?
+While most puffballs are edible and can be consumed raw or cooked when ripe, it is important to note that some toxic mushrooms may resemble young puffballs.

 Remember the accurate identification of edible puffballs, particularly the giant puffball mushroom (Calvatia gigantea).
 From pigskin puffballs to identifying features like smoothness to the presence of gills, we’ll help you understand how to make sure you’re eating the right fungus.
 Wild mushrooms often are edible, but it’s important to pause and check.